Scenic Train Travel in the USA

 What You Can Expect

 If you want to tour the western US by train, you can enjoy all the beautiful wonders that nature has to offer.
-You can travel to glacier cover mountains of Washington State, enjoy a train ride to the Grand Canyon in Arizona, or the majestic scenery of the tall redwood forests of California.
+You can take a scenic train ride to glacier cover mountains of Washington State, enjoy a train ride to the Grand Canyon in Arizona, or the majestic scenery of the tall redwood forests of California.
 Scenic tourist railroads provide the easiest and most relaxing way to see this great country.

 Even though the steam locomotive has been long ago replaced by the diesel engine for delivering passengers and freight today, they do still exist.
 California currently has the largest number of operating steam locomotives with 29.
 With the dedication and hard work of hundreds of volunteers and train enthusiasts from every state, they have dedicated their lives to their passion of tourist railroads by helping maintain the locomotives and rolling stock on their short line scenic railroads.
 They are there to help preserve the history of the railroads they love.
 They are there to help you as you travel and to make your trip as comfortable and as enjoyable as possible.
 Some of them may also act as your guide to answer any questions you may have as you roll along.